 Get information on the non-profit HOPES Community Action Partnership (CAP) and the programs they administer.
+Find everything from government grant money to pay bills to assist for children, food, money management classes and other support.
 They are a leading nonprofit agency for the low income, poor, and unemployed in the city of Hoboken in Hudson County.
 While some short term financial assistance may be available, mostly by referrals, the staff work to make positive changes in the lives of clients.

-In addition to United Water Cares, New Jersey American Water also helps those in need by providing them with a grant of up to $500.00.
+In addition to United Water Cares, New Jersey American Water also helps those in need directly.
 The funds need to be used for water bill payment.
 Their H2O Help to Others Program is suitable for all qualified customers who are facing financial crisis.
 Eligibility for applying is based on the number of people in your home and also the total monthly household income.

 The agency has programs, or information on resources, for different types of utilities.
 Among the numerous community services available, HOPES works to help residents of Hoboken who have fallen behind on their heating or energy bills due some financial difficulties.
 They are an official, approved application agency for the NJ SHARES assistance program.
 Staff can advise clients on the process.

 Low-income families who want to apply for the state mandated program need to document their temporary financial crisis and need to have had a past history of good-faith bill payments.
 Once the application is approved by the state of New Jersey or the community action agency, a low-income household is entitled to receive (as funding allows) a one time grant of up to $700 for their heating source and a few hundred dollars on their electric account.

 NJ SHARES helps the struggling and low-income, who may in fact by your neighbors, who are facing financial crisis.
 It depends on donations.
 So the neighbor solidarity of New Jersey's utility customers is displayed through participation in the program.
 Contribute if you can.